-Confessions of a Chatroom Freak by Mr. Biffo (better known as Paul Rose, of Digitiser fame – we’ll explain later) compiled this hilarious book from chatroom sessions he had with men during the 2000s.
+Confessions of a Chatroom Freak by Mr. Biffo (better known as Paul Rose of Digitiser fame) compiled this hilarious book from chatroom sessions he had with geezers during the 2000s.

-Posing as LoopyLisa21f, he was able to have long, rambling, increasingly ridiculous conversations with these guys, many of whom trailed along with his maddening antics in the hope of getting into Lisa’s pants.
+Posing as LoopyLisa21f, he was able to have long, rambling, increasingly ridiculous conversations with rambunctious blokes, many of whom trailed along with his maddening antics in the hope of getting into Lisa’s pants.

 Confessions of a Chatroom Freak

-It’s an idea our very own Mr. Wapojif had – our editor even took to chatrooms in 2005 to wind some dudes up, but with the release of Mr. Biffo’s tome we were sadly denied originality.
-Oh well – onwards and upwards!
+Here’s an idea our very own Mr. Wapojif had!
+Our esteemed editor even took to mIRC chatrooms in 2005 to wind some dudes up.

-It’s an unusual book in that it harnesses the deranged perversity of some men and turns it into a positive thing – the book will make you laugh.
+Confessions of a Chatroom Freak is an unusual book in how it harnesses the deranged perversity of some men and turns it into a positive thing—the book will make you laugh.

 Lisa may be one eccentric lady, but the men she meets are so dismally deranged and pathetic her outlandish ranting rarely drags anything out of them except innuendo.
 Behold: